nrb/resume/resume.rst

 Education
 =========
-Bachelor of Science in Informatics, December 2010.
+Bachelor of Science in Informatics and Computer Science, December 2010.
 Indiana University

 Positions Held
 ==============